|

 Before you begin.

 You must download a learning agreement.
-Review the
+Review the agreement, sign it and mail it

 to the instructor per the instructions on the last page.